TheEasyLemon/auto_indenter/README.md

 * There should be a space before every left bracket.
 * We also need to be able to tell if we're in a case block, and properly indent/dedent

 I think that's it!

+### Python
+Ok, that was fun, but you know what's even more fun?
+Turning Python into a bracket-style programming language.
+It's a silly idea, but a lot of people complain that it's an "offside rule" language, so why don't we fix that?

+Here's how we do it:
+* Every newline ("\n") should be replaced with a semicolon
+* Every colon probably means we should create a curly bracket block?
+Maybe?

+I think that should get us started.
+Good thing we don't have to worry about switch statements!